Gangtok Hill Station – Gangtok Travel Guide

 - Enchey Monastery – An old Buddhist monastery located just above the town.

-- Himalayan Zoological Park – the zoo is home to some of Sikkim’s
+- Himalayan Zoological Park –

 - Gangtok’s Cable Car –